|

 is.
 When you read this stuff on line what you

-need to read is, "I'm a weekend engineer and
+need to read is, "I'm a weekend

 didn't do a proper job of researching building

-for proper controls".
+for a proper system design with suitable controls".

 Secondly,...if you

-for it) don't give the solar energy a place to
+for it) ...don't give the solar energy a place to

 store itself... this is not that